DomantasJokubaitis/linux-projects/rhcsa-prep/managing_processes.md

 - `virtual-guest` - for running as a virtual machine.
 - `virtual-host` - for use as a KVM host.

-`tuned-adm` is a command used to manage performace profiles.
+`tuned-adm` is a command used to manage performance profiles.
-- `tuned-adm active` - prints selected performace profile.
+- `tuned-adm active` - prints selected performance profile.
 - `tuned-adm list` - prints overview of available profiles.
 - `tuned-adm profile [PROFILE]` - select profile.
 - `tuned-adm recommend` - prints recommended profile.